squizzi/tcpdump-watch/README.md

 tcpdump-watch
 =============

-A collection of tcpdump scripts that stop a tcpdump based on certain conditions.
+A collection of scripts that stop a tcpdump based on certain conditions.